yujuiting/the-jack-one/README.md

 `The Jack One` is an [ECS](https://en.wikipedia.org/wiki/Entity–component–system) game engine.
 This project focus on custom engine development, game is a side project for quick concept and function testing.

-Aim to create a highly modularized and elegant game engine.
+Aim to create a highly modularized and elegant game engine.

 ## Examples